hector-walker6kqj/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write simple, working code first and optimize only when necessary.

+# 2023-12-05
+- "Premature optimization is the root of all evil" - Donald Knuth.

+Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
+It's better to write clear, simple code first and optimize only where needed.